Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Introduction

+While it is convenient to re-formulate the measurement vector $y$ in the linear system \eqref{eq:model3}, we do not have access to the sensing matrix $\Phi$ because it depends on the unknown $\Omega$.
+This inverse problem is referred to as single-snapshot spectral estimation, as only one snapshot of measurements is taken by the sensors.
+This problem appears in many interesting imaging and signal processing applications, including remote sensing \cite{fannjiang2010remote}, inverse scattering \cite{fannjiang2015compressive,fannjiang2010compressive}, Direction-Of-Arrival (DOA) estimation \cite{krim1996array,schmidt1986multiple} and spectral analysis \cite{stoica1997introduction}.

+A key step is to estimate the support $\Omega$ and then the amplitudes $x$ can be recovered as the least-squares solution of \eqref{eq:model3}.
+In the noisy case, the stability of this inverse problem crucially depends on $\Omega$.
+The {\it minimum separation} of $\Omega$ has been widely used to describe the stability of this inverse problem.
+It is defined as

-where $|\cdot|_\T$ is the metric on the torus $\T$.
-As a manifestation of the Heisenberg uncertainty principle, recovery is sensitive to noise whenever $\Delta<1/M$.
-In the imaging community, $1/M$ is typically called the {\it Rayleigh Length} ($RL$), and it is regarded as the minimum separation between two point sources that a standard imaging system can resolve \cite{den1997resolution}.
-The {\it super-resolution factor} (SRF) is $M/\Delta$, which is the maximum number of points in $\Omega$ that is contained in $1\ RL$.
+The Heisenberg uncertainty principle implies that the spatial and frequency localization of signals are inversely proportional.
+When we have access to only $M$ Fourier coefficients of $\mu$, the recovery is sensitive to noise whenever $\Delta<1/M$.
+In the imaging community, $1/M$ is called the {\it Rayleigh Length} ($RL$), and it is regarded as the resolution that a standard imaging system can resolve \cite{den1997resolution}.
+Super-resolution refers to the capability of recovering point sources when $\Delta < 1/M$.
+The {\it super-resolution factor} (SRF) is $1/(M\Delta)$, which characterizes the maximum number of points in $\Omega$ that is contained in $1/M$.

-Prior mathematical work on the super-resolution problem can be divided into three primary categories. \begin{enumerate}[(a)] \item The {\it well-separated case} is when $\Delta\geq 1/M$, and in which case, we say that $\Omega$ is {\it well-separated}.
-The majority of prior work deals with this case, and we have at our disposal several polynomial-time algorithms that {\it provably} recover an accurate approximation of $\mu$.
-These methods include total variation minimization (TV-min) \cite{candes2013super, fernandez2013support, azais2015spike, duval2015exact, li2017elementary}, greedy algorithms \cite{duarte2013spectral,fannjiang2012coherence}, and subspace methods \cite{hua1990matrixpencil,fannjiang2011music,liao2016music,liao2015multi,moitra2015matrixpencil,kailath1989esprit,schmidt1986multiple}.
-These important results address the discretization error and basis mismatch issues \cite{fannjiang2011spie, fannjiang2012coherence, chi2011basismismatch} that arise in sparse recovery and compressed sensing \cite{candes2006robust,donoho2006compressed}.
-However, they are not necessarily applicable to super-resolution imaging if they cannot deal with separation below the Rayleigh length.

-\item The {\it super-resolution regime} is when $\Delta<1/M$.
-This situation is called super-resolution because $\mu$ consists of Dirac masses that are separated below the classical resolution limit.
-There are two main approaches to this problem.

-Optimization-based methods such those found in \cite{morgenshtern2016super,denoyelle2017support} require the restrictive assumption that $\mu$ is {\it positive}.
-Likewise, although the optimization method found in \cite{benedetto2018super} allows for complex $\mu$, it requires that the sign of $\mu$ equals a dual polynomial on the support of $\mu$.

-Alternatively, {\it subspace methods} exploit a low-rank factorization of the data and can recover {\it complex} measures, but there are many unanswered questions related to its stability to noise that we would like to address.
-The focus of this paper is a particular subspace method called MUltiple SIgnal Classification (MUSIC) \cite{schmidt1986multiple}.